MattPM/scglmmr/README.md

 downstream enrichment testing and visualization.

 Any number of model covariates can be specified.
-The vignettes provide methods where a random intercept term for teh donor ID of each cell oraggregated library is incluided in the model.
-These methods thus model the vriation around the baseline expression across individuals, accomodating non-independence of expression for repeated timepoints from each subject.
+The vignettes provide methods where a random intercept term for teh donor ID of each cell or aggregated library is incluided in the model.
+These methods model variation around the average baseline expression across individuals, accomodating non-independence of expression for repeated timepoints from each subject.